Israeli doctors ban gay conversion therapy as risks 'mental damage'

 “We need to have a holistic approach regarding conversion treatment,” she told the Thomson Reuters Foundation.

-“Our goal is to strengthen the religious LGBT organizations, to help them outreach (to) those youth that may be at risk of having conversion treatment.”
+“Our goal is to strengthen the religious LGBT organisations, to help them outreach (to) those youth that may be at risk of having conversion treatment.”

 Julien Bahloul, spokesman for the Association of Israeli Gay Fathers, which campaigns for gay couples to become parents, said he hoped parliament would now pass a law making conversion therapy illegal.